 - Olive Higgins Prouty’s 1923 novel Stella Dallas is about a woman who sacrifices everything for her daughter’s happiness.
 Multiple film adaptations and a long-running radio show followed.

 - Jazz standard “Stella by Starlight” was composed for 1944’s The Uninvited, the tale of a haunted mansion by the sea.
 Lyrics were added later, and it has been oft-recorded and performed since.

-- But the big kahuna, is Tennessee Williams’ 1947 A Streetcar Named Desire and the film that followed.
-Marlon Brando bellowing “Stella!” is a cinematic classic, but her life is not one you’d choose for a daughter.
+Perhaps the best known is Tennessee Williams’ 1947 A Streetcar Named Desire and the film that followed.
+Marlon Brando bellowing “Stella!” is a cinematic classic.